moshner/kcdc-2019/notes/defense-against-javascript-dark-arts.md

 coercion basically uses Falsy Values and flips those for truthy

 ### triple equals
-compares strong equality by compareing both types and value without coercion
+compares strong equality by comparing both types and value without coercion

 ### Pass by Value
-primitives are passed by value primitieves = undefined, null, boolean, string, number
+primitives are passed by value primitives = undefined, null, boolean, string, number

 ### Pass By Reference
 same as value only if you compare two objects that are the same content but try to compare them they will not be equal.